Frystrider/Eyes/README.md

 Move mouse to see dynamic action.
 #### Future improvements:
 I would like to revisit this and implement more interaction.
 Ex.
-CHange eye colors on screen click.
+Change eye colors on screen click.
 ##### Liscense:
 MIT starter code